Expert consultancy for long endurance unmanned technology and operations.

 Unmanned air operations.
 Archangel has extensive experience in providing turn-key flight operations management service.
 Our particular experience is in unmanned operations.
 Unmanned aviation retains a perception of 'new and high risk'.
 By working with regulators using previous case studies and appropriate risk mitigation methods, our work has facilitated World Record flights and low level tests alike with enhanced safety.
 Services have involved direct liaison with airspace authorities, preparing safety cases and agreeing operating instructions.

 HAPS payload development.
 High Altitude Pseudo-Satellites (HAPS), formerly classed as High Altitude Long Endurance (HALE) UAVs, are aircraft with the ability to stay airborne in the stratosphere for months continuously.
 Such machines offer the potential for new services in earth observation and global communications in particular.
-With our experience on solar electric aircraft, our particular interests are in high resolution imaging, laser communications (free space optics), radio communications and environmental monitoring/sampling.
 We believe the optimum solutions to some of the biggest problems in the World involve hybrid space/atmospheric constellations that will become common.
-We are actively developing new payloads to facilitate this now, as well as modelling the network effects possible with careful application of existing state of the art.
+We can help accelerate payload development and deployment through design, build test and integrations.

 If you have an industry question, just email us at firstname.lastname@example.org.